I’m not a video game guy…never have been.

 –Ha!
 ‘Indy’ name drop.
 Yep, ‘Indiana Jones’ exists as a movie character in this flick and gets referenced in direct relation to the adventurous hi-jinks the characters find themselves in.

 –No club sounds?
-It’s a grate?!
+It’s a grate!
 OK, this was hilarious.
-During one of their many subterranean excursions, ‘Nathan’ and their questionable ‘partner’ Chloe (Sophia Taylor Ali), come to a grate at the end of a passage, with all manner of crazy lights filtering through.
-It’s only when they pop the grate that the heavy pumping club tunes present themselves, as they passage leads straight to some night-clubs dance floor.
-They would’ve heard that bassline from 3 blocks away but no…somehow this grate, that was porous enough to allow light to spill through, had the power to prevent loud sounds of any kind to pass by.
+During one of their many subterranean excursions, ‘Nathan’ and their questionable partner ‘Chloe’ (Sophia Taylor Ali), come to a grate at the end of a passage, with all manner of crazy lights filtering through.
+It’s only when they pop the grate that the heavy pumping club tunes present themselves, as the passage leads straight to some random night-club’s dance floor.
+They would’ve heard that bassline from 3 blocks away, but noooo…somehow this grate, that was porous enough to allow light to spill through, had the power to prevent loud sounds of any kind to pass by.
 I shook my head at that one.

 –Ah, the ole conveniently oblivious crowds.
 I’ve seen a lot of this lately (looking at YOU, John Wick!), and that doesn’t excuse it.
 At least twice in Uncharted, very public action / violence / destruction ensues and just because there’s a TON of people around…nobody sees shit!
 No one acts, they just keep rocking out and partying like nothing’s nothing.